eclipse-ee4j/glassfish/README.md

 ## Security Considerations

+> [!IMPORTANT]
-For production deployments, consider the following security measures:
+> For production deployments, consider the following security measures:
+> * **Don't use domain1**: The `domain1` can be used just in automated tests but never on production as it contains
+    private keys which are implicitly compromised.
+You should create a new domain for your environment.

-* **Disable the Admin Console**: The web-based Administration Console should be disabled in production environments to reduce attack surface and prevent CSRF attacks where malicious links can execute admin commands.
+> * **Disable the Admin Console**: The web-based Administration Console should be disabled in production environments to reduce attack surface and prevent CSRF attacks where malicious links can execute admin commands.
    Use `asadmin set server.admin-service.property.adminConsoleStartup=never` and restart the domain.
-* **Enable Secure Admin**: Use `asadmin enable-secure-admin` to secure administrative communications.
+> * **Enable Secure Admin**: Use `asadmin enable-secure-admin` to secure administrative communications.
-* **Use strong passwords**: Change default passwords and use strong authentication.
+> * **Use strong passwords**: Change default passwords and use strong authentication.

 For comprehensive security guidance, see the [Security Guide](docs/latest/security-guide.html).